 Administering Division: Human Resources

-This policy identifies the conditions when an eligible Professional Staff Member may take time off under the Federal Family Medical Leave Act of 1993 (FMLA) and includes the application, certification and approval processes.
+This policy identifies the conditions under which eligible Professional Staff Members may take leave under the Federal Family Medical Leave Act of 1993 (FMLA) and includes the application, certification and approval processes.

 This policy applies to all eligible Professional Staff Members, including Professional Staff Members affiliated with a collective bargaining unit and who meet each of the following conditions:

-- employed by Drexel for at least twelve months, either consecutive or non-consecutive.
+- employed by Drexel for at least twelve months, either consecutive or non-consecutively.

-- worked at least 1,250 hours of service during the twelve-month period prior to the start of Family Medical Leave.
+- has worked at least 1,250 hours (60% FTE) during the twelve-month period prior to the start of Family Medical Leave.

-The President of the Academy of Natural Sciences of Drexel University is the official responsible for the administration of this policy.
+The President, Academy of Natural Sciences of Drexel University is the official responsible for the administration of this policy.

-- The Academy complies fully with the Federal Family and Medical Leave Act (FMLA) to provide its Professional Staff Members up to 12 weeks of leave in a rolling 12-month period, for their own or a family member’s serious or chronic medical condition(s).
+- The Academy complies fully with the Federal Family and Medical Leave Act (FMLA) to provide its Professional Staff Members up to 12 weeks of job-protected leave in a rolling 12-month period for their own or a family member's serious or chronic medical condition(s).

 - FMLA allows up to 12 weeks of unpaid leave in a rolling 12-month period for one or more of the following reasons: